shulgaalexey/codility/README.md

 # codility
-Solutions of tasks from codility.com
+Solutions of tasks from codility.com, implemented o C++